Frameworks & Arguments

 What does "good" look like, and how will we measure it?

 Define success before designing anything.
-What will be different in 30, 60, 90 days?
-How will we know?
-If we can't agree on a measure, we can't agree on a solution.
+If you can't agree on a measure, you can't agree on a solution.

 04